11 Best Social Media Management Tools, Apps, and Software (2021)

 The ‘Plus’ program costs $7.48 per month, the ‘Premium’ plan is $37.48 per month, and the ‘VIP’ plan is $74.98 per month.

-Overall, Crowdfire is a great social media management tool for those individuals and small businesses that want to increase their post count, improve engagement with followers, and perform social listening.
+Overall, Crowdfire is a great social media management tool with broad functionality for those individuals and small businesses that want to increase their post count, improve engagement with followers, and perform social listening.

-Rebrandly is a popular link management tool so that you can shorten your long URLs to share them more easily on social media.
+Rebrandly is a popular link management tool so that you can shorten your long URLs to share them more easily on social media and make social media posting seamless.

 Their link manager lets you tag links, create customizable URLs, perform fast redirects, and expire links at certain times.

-Best For: Rebrandly is a must-have for large brands that post often on social media and need short, branded links.
+Best For: Rebrandly is a must-have for large brands that post often on multiple social channels and social media apps that need short, branded links.
+It is also a much more advanced tool compared to Linktree and its alternatives.

 - Traffic routing – Create deep links, route traffic, and create 301 redirects to have complete control over your social media links.